eugene-mindset/Seekr/docs/it1_dap.md

 ### User Stories to implement...
 - As someone who lost something, I want to make a listing for my lost item, so that if someone finds it they can see it.
 - As someone who found something, I want to make a listing for an item I found, so if someone has lost the item they can see it.
-- As someone who has lost something, I want to be able to search the listings by the location where the item was found, so I can have an easier time finding my lost item.
+- (Additional user stroy) As someone who lost something, I want to search listings to see if someone has found the item I am missing.

 ## Tasks